 A solo 401k has many more benefits and tax advantages than a traditional company 401k plan.

 - More investment options: A company 401k plan usually has around a dozen mutual funds that employees can choose to invest in.
-With a solo 401k, you’re given the freedom to invest in any assets you want (with a few exceptions), including individual stocks, real estate, private equity, and crypto.
+With a solo 401k, you’re given the freedom to invest in almost any asset class.
+In addition to traditional assets like stocks, bonds, and mutual funds, you can also invest in alternative assets like real estate, startups, and crypto.

 The IRS allows contributions to both a company 401k and a solo 401k at the same time.
 While most 401k rollovers are done when you leave the company, double check with your current plan provider if they allow rollovers while you’re still employed.